Flame Retardants & Beyond- Business, Government, & Higher Education Resources

 If your business, university, government agency or other institution is interested in moving the market towards healthier furniture and would like to join us by signing the Pledge, please contact Judy Levin at firstname.lastname@example.org.

 Office Furniture Makers Are Moving Towards Safer Products.
-Download our new “Kicking Toxics Out Of The Office” e-guide and our 2015 list of manufacturers selling flame retardant-free office furniture.
+“Kicking Toxics Out Of The Office” e-guide and our 2018 list of manufacturers selling office furniture without the Hazardous Handful chemicals.

 CEH has won legal agreement with dozens of companies to end their use of flame retardants.
 See our list of these furniture and baby products companies.